timlefkowitz/timlefkowitz/README.md

 ![Header](https://live.staticflickr.com/65535/51267561234_f6dd1ee5a6.jpg)
 ![header](https://live.staticflickr.com/65535/51226877755_baa485bc82_b.jpg)
 ![Header](https://live.staticflickr.com/65535/51267863580_a297628550.jpg)

-my 3d projects are my Babies Haha, Ill be workin on 3D stuff till im old.
+Ill be workin on 3D stuff till im old.
 3dforever X0X0 I have this vision of making my own game engine.
 HAHA

-we can start by rendering a obj file to a viewport, I'm currently in a java class.
-Java uses something called a JFrame.
+we can start by rendering a obj file to a viewport.

 contact for info.